 10 Tips for Keeping a Relationship Strong During Deployment and Separation

-Whether this is the first time or the 20th time that your spouse has been called to active duty, relationships change when a spouse serves away from home.
-Luckily, there are ways to ensure you keep in touch and maintain a strong relationship with your partner.
+Whether this is the first or the 20th time that your spouse has been called to deploy, relationships change when a spouse serves away from home.
+Luckily, there are ways to help you keep in touch and maintain a strong relationship with your partner.
 Here are some ways to nurture your love through deployment:

 Web Tool Provides Deployment Support